-DISPLAYING VARIOUS MILITARY STRUCTURES has always been a significant way for a country to demonstrate its might and mark its territory.
+Displaying various military structures has always been a significant way for a country to demonstrate its might and mark its territory.
 An awesome stronghold, a medieval town wall or a stone castle also showed the wealth of the community or the owner.
 Only six medieval Estonian towns had a stone wall: Tallinn, Tartu, Narva, Pärnu, Viljandi and Haapsalu.

 Beginning in the 15th-16th centuries, in the face of increasingly powerful firearms, buildings had to be better protected.
-Entrenchments (primarily bastions) that could withstand attackers' artillery were established around Tallinn, Tartu, Narva and Pärnu in order to protect old fortifications.
+Entrenchments (primarily bastions) that could withstand artillery fire were established around old fortifications.

 The mighty stone structures were again used at the beginning of the 19th century.
-The Kalaranna fort in Tallinn (later known as the Battery prison) is exceptional in the whole of Europe.
-The front looks towards land and the back faces the sea, and the back is more powerful than the front.
-The process of concealing defence structures accelerated in the 1860s and 1970s, when the quality of projectiles and explosives rapidly improved.
+The Kalaranna fort in Tallinn, later known as the Battery prison, is exceptional in the whole of Europe.
+The front looks towards land and the back, the most powerful part, faces the sea.
+The process of concealing defence structures accelerated in the 1860s and 1870s, when the quality of projectiles and explosives rapidly improved.
 The resistance of stone structures reached its limits when a new material, reinforced concrete, was adopted in the 1890s.